UI-liam90/react-gravity-form/readme.md

 	getParams={{}} // optional - pass an Object with your params to send the GF request with query string included />
 ```

-Please take into account you have to create your own endpoint in the backend to pass the gravity form data

 ### Custom component